Skip to main contentSkip to navigation

 Innogrit Firmware Architecture: Marvell Pedigree, Aggressive Parallelism

-Innogrit was founded in October 2016 by Dr. Zining Wu, who spent 17 years as CTO at Marvell Technology & holds over 200 patents in storage controller design.
+Innogrit was founded in October 2016 by Dr. Zining Wu, who spent 17 years at Marvell Technology, including a tenure as Chief Technology Officer, & holds over 200 patents in storage controller design.
 The company is headquartered in San Jose, California, with additional offices in Beijing & Shanghai.
 Innogrit is a fabless IC designer; TSMC manufactures the silicon on 12nm FinFET.

 IG5236 Rainier: DRAM-Equipped Flagship